Birth of U.S. Citizen Abroad

 - Marriage certificate and/or Divorce Certificate or Parent’s Death Certificate with English translation.
 If not married, the U.S. citizen father must complete an Affidavit of physical presence and financial support (Form DS-5507)

 - The child’s original Birth Certificate issued by Cambodian Government with English translation

 - The child’s original Hospital Birth Certificate with English translation

-- Evidence of five years of physical presence in the United States from the U.S. citizen father prior to the child’s birth such as school transcripts, W-2 forms, military form DD-214, Social Security statements …etc.
+- Evidence of five years of physical presence in the United States from the U.S. citizen parent prior to the child’s birth such as school transcripts, W-2 forms, military form DD-214, Social Security statements …etc.

 - Family photos or other evidence of relationship; otherwise, DNA testing will be requested